globallogicuki/qa-tech-test/README.md

 - Visit `localhost:3000` in a browser

 ## Challenge
-Once the app is started follow the instructions on the screen and complete the solution in the folder `/src/test/e2e/` Your submission should be able to work in CI without any set up or configuration from our side.
+Once the app is started follow the instructions on the screen and complete the solution inside the folder `/src/test/e2e/` Your submission should be able to work in CI without any set up or configuration from our side.

 Each part of the challenge gets a bit harder and you will be told if your submission is complete.